knoid/smart-agnc/README.md

 ## Installation

-Just download the package you need from the [releases](//github.com/knoid/smart-agnc/releases) page.
+Download and install the package you need from the [releases](//github.com/knoid/smart-agnc/releases) page.

 ## Hidden features

 Some of this features require modifying the configuration file in `~/.smart-agnc/config`.
-File uses `.ini` format with section and keys.
+This file uses `.ini` format with sections and keys.

 ### Execute a script when a certain connection state is met

-Add new section called `scripts` and set there any numeric status code as the key and a file path as the value.
+Add a new section called `scripts` and set there any numeric status code as the key and a file path as the value.
 For example, to execute `my_script.sh` when the connection is established you would need: